-Polarizer Comparison Туре Schematic (Click to Enlarge) Maximum Power Density Description Very Low Power (VLP) × × 25 W/cm 2 (CW, Blocking) 100 W/cm 2 (CW, Transmission) Our Very Low Power Absorptive Film Polarizers are the most compact option.
+Very Low Power (VLP) 25 W/cm 2 (CW, Blocking) 100 W/cm 2 (CW, Transmission) different material than the type C polarizers listed above.
+This gives these polarizers a higher maximum power density.
 For light polarized perpendicular to the polarizer's transmission axis, the max power density is 25 W/cm 2 , while for light polarized parallel to the polarizer's transmission axis, the max power density is 100 W/cm 2 .
-Wire Grid (WG) 25 W/cm 2 (CW) Wire Grid Polarizers are used in some of our mid-IR isolators.
+Wire Grid (W) 25 W/cm 2 (CW) Wire Grid Polarizers are used in our mid-IR isolators.
 They consist of a linearly spaced wire grid pattern that is deposited onto an AR-coated silicon substrate.
 Polarizing Beamsplitter (PBS) 13 - 50 W/cm 2 (CW) Polarizing Beamsplitter Cubes are commonly used in low-power applications and feature an escape window useful for monitoring or injection locking. α-BBO Glan-Laser (GLB) 100 W/cm 2 (CW) Thorlabs' α -BBO Glan-Laser polarizers are all based on high-grade, birefringent, α -BBO crystals with a wavelength range of 210 - 450 nm.
 Due to the birefringent structure of α -BBO, a phase delay is created between two orthogonally polarized waves traveling in the crystal.
 These are similar to the High Power (HP) polarizers, but have a different escape angle.
-Low Power (LP) Þ 250 W/cm 2 (CW) 25 MW/cm 2 (Pulsed) Our Low Power Polarizers are Glan-type, crystal polarizers, providing high transmission and power densities at the expense of a larger package than Very Low Power (VLP) and Polarizing Beamsplitter (PBS) polarizers.
+Low Power (LP) 250 W/cm 2 (CW) 25 MW/cm 2 (Pulsed) Our Low Power Polarizers are Glan-type, crystal polarizers, providing high transmission and power densities at the expense of a larger package than Very Low Power (VLP) and Polarizing Beamsplitter (PBS) polarizers.
 Medium Power (MP) 100 W/cm 2 (CW) 50 MW/cm 2 (Pulsed) Medium Power Polarizers are Glan-type, crystal polarizers, capable of handling higher powers.
 The rejected beam is internally scattered, which reduces the maximum power density, but also eliminates a stray beam from the setup.
 High Power (HP) 500 W/cm 2 (CW) 150 MW/cm 2 (Pulsed) High Power Polarizers are Glan-type, crystal polarizers, similar in size and transmission to Medium Power (MP) polarizers, but capable of handling higher powers.
 They feature an escape window suited for injection locking.
-Very High Power 20 kW/cm 2 (CW) 2 GW/cm 2 (Pulsed) Our Very High Power Polarizers are based on Brewster windows and feature the highest power handling possible.
+Yttrium Orthovanadate (YV) 25 W/cm 2 (CW) YV polarizers are similar to the Medium Power (MP) Glan-type crystal polarizers; however, by using yttrium orthovanadate (YVO $4$) rather than calcite, YV polarizers can accommodate wavelengths in the 2.0 - 3.4 μ m range.
+The rejected beam is internally scattered, which reduces the maximum power density, but also eliminates a stray beam from the setup.
+Very High Power (VHP) 20 kW/cm 2 (CW) 2 GW/cm 2 (Pulsed) Our Very High Power Polarizers are based on Brewster windows and feature the highest power handling possible.
 These polarizers have larger packages than HP-based designs, but are also more economical.
 All VHP-based designs also feature escape windows.